patrickfav/density-converter/README.md

 ### pngcrush

-Pngcrush is a brute force png compression tool.
+Pngcrush is a brute force png lossless compression tool.
 This may be already in your build chain (Android does this automatically), but may be useful if not.
 Will run pngcrush over the all converted *.png files.
 See code or output for specific used options.

 The converter tool requires `pngcrush` to be in PATH.
 Minimal required version is 1.7.22; currently tested with v1.7.87 & 1.8.0.